stelijahsoftware/marelias-notepad/README.md

 Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
 Then cherry picked commits until f31cfa73.
 If you would like to pull new commits, start after f31cfa73

 ### TODO:
 [h] 10.
-Fix theme when system dark more is enabled (some window colours are correct).
+Fix theme when system dark mode is enabled (some window colours are correct).
 [h] 20.
 Keep recently searched for items in search list [h] 30. file count to folders after folder name (information already available when selecting multiple files). total notes count (including folders) on main screen
 [h] 40. highlight recently opened folder (not just files)